apache/mesos/docs/beginner-contribution.md

 If your changes are documentation-only, then you should view them with a markdown viewer to verify their appearance when rendered.

 If you are changing any code in Mesos, then you should build and run the tests before opening a PR.
 You should run `make check` and ensure that all tests pass before opening a PR.
+The tests should preferably be run as root/administrator as certain tests are skipped when run as a non-privileged user.

 ## Open a PR